shikhashikz/shikhashikz.github.io/_posts/2018-06-01-what-it-means-to-spend-10-yrs-at-an-organization.md

 2) You can get a chance to learn new disciplines while remaining in the organization. (provided you show your mettle and desire to be open to new projects)

 3) It earns you respect when you mention that I am with this company for more than 5/7/10 years.
-Though there are people who will say “Does it mean that you were not getting externally” Ignore them and walk away with a smile.
+Though there are people who will say “Does it mean that you were not getting any opportunities externally” Ignore them and walk away with a smile.

 On this occasion, I took the liberty to gift myself “a motivational poster for my desk” and got a cake to celebrate with my team.
 Now I am sure you will say, why did you buy it yourself?
 It’s a moment of joy and there are no rules that you cannot bring your own cake!